tylerowen/Barista-Resume/README.md

 ### Objective

-Detail-oriented and friendly barista with extensive experience in customer service, drink preparation, and team leadership.
-Seeking a barista role to create exceptional customer experiences while fostering teamwork and supporting operational excellence.
+Friendly and detail-oriented barista with a decade of front-of-house experience in the food industry.
+I’ve worked almost every role in a café and know that a little empathy goes a long way—helping guests feel welcome and making work better for my team.
+Coffee and food aren’t just part of my job—I genuinely enjoy learning about them and sharing that passion with everyone.

 ---